 The CAPH-PRC was established in Allegheny County, Pennsylvania, an area that has the second largest population of older adults in the country.
 One important challenge for the Center is to respond to the needs of the aging adult community with creative approaches to prevention that promote healthy aging.
-These efforts help adults remain as independent, functional, and contributing members of our society as they age.
-The CAPH-PRC has responded to this challenge with the "10 Keys"TM to Healthy Aging campaign.
-The concept of recruiting community health ambassadors to carry the message to the general public grew out of the need to educate the entire community about what people can do while they are healthy to prevent sickness and disability.
+The CAPH-PRC has responded to this challenge with the "10 Keys"TM to Healthy Aging program.
+The program helps adults remain independent, functional, and contributing members of our society as they age.